 Arguably one of the most valuable products of the tea plant, green tea has practically unrivaled catchetin content - an antioxidant compound that is superior even to vitamin C and E in its effectiveness.
 For this reason, green tea is an excellent choice not only for cleansing from within, but also for increasing the body's absorption of "good" cholesterol (HDL) and minimizing that of "bad" cholesterol (LDL).

-3. Graviola (Annona muricata)
+3. Soursop (Annona muricata)

-Graviola, or soursop, is the little-known fruit of an evergreen tree native to South America.
+Soursop, also known as graviola, is the little-known fruit of an evergreen tree native to South America.
 Promising studies have highlighted graviola's medicinal properties, which have proven effective against immune-related diseases, mainly due to its impressive antioxidant action.2

 4. Noni (Morinda citrifolia)